Truckers Need to Save More Fuel

 So, what can be done?
 It turns out, fuel consumption can actually be reduced by improving infrastructure.
 Why?
 Traffic.

-How Improving Infrastructure Can Cut Back Fuel Costs
+How Improving Infrastructure Can Save Fuel

 During the weekday evenings, vehicle speeds were recorded to be as low as 14mph.
 With improvements to infrastructure, trucks could go up to 55mph at that time.
 Overall, that would save 4.5 million gallons of fuel not just for truckers, but for regular commuters as well.